WrestleMania X-Seven: Event

 Before the event aired live on pay-per-view, a Sunday Night Heat match was aired with Steve Blackman and Grand Master Sexay squaring off against X-Factor members X-Pac and Justin Credible.
 Near the end of the match, fellow X-Factor member Albert interfered by pulling Sexay out of the ring, allowing X-Pac and Credible to hit their X Marks the Spot finisher on Blackman for the win.

 The first match of the event was the WWF Intercontinental Championship match between Chris Jericho and WWF commissioner William Regal.
 During the match, Regal exposed one of the top turnbuckles to throw Jericho's shoulder into it before giving him a double underhook superplex.
-Jericho attempted the Walls of Jericho submission hold but had it reversed into a Regal Stretch.
+Jericho attempted the Walls of Jericho submission hold, but had it reversed into a Regal Stretch.
 After Jericho managed to grab a ring rope to break the hold, he retaliated with numerous chops before throwing Regal into the exposed turnbuckle and finishing him off with a Lionsault to retain the Intercontinental Championship.

-Tazz and The APA (Bradshaw and Faarooq) took on Right to Censor (The Goodfather, Val Venis, and Bull Buchanan) next in a short match that ended with Bradshaw pinning the Goodfather after a Clothesline from Hell.
+Tazz and The APA (Bradshaw and Faarooq) took on Right to Censor (The Goodfather, Val Venis, and Bull Buchanan) next in a short match that ended with Bradshaw pinning The Goodfather after a Clothesline from Hell.

 The third match was the triple threat hardcore match between Raven, Kane and The Big Show for the WWF Hardcore Championship.
+Raven came out with a shopping cart full of weapons.
+Kane and Raven began fighting before Big Show made his entrance.
 During the match, the three wrestlers fought their way out of the ring and through the crowd into the backstage area.
 Big Show tried to lock himself, Raven and the referee in a security cage but Kane broke the padlock and afterward threw Raven through a glass window.
 Big Show and Kane continued to brawl ending with the two throwing each other through a wall.
 Raven tried to escape by driving off in a golf cart, but Big Show stopped him and caused him to crash.
+The golf cart also ran over some cords that allegedly almost knocked the power out to the entire building.
 Kane shortly followed with another golf cart, accompanied by the referee, and ran into Raven.
 The fight headed back into the stadium with Big Show attempting to press slam Raven off the entrance stage but both were kicked off it by Kane.
 Kane followed this with a diving leg drop off the stage onto Big Show, pinning him to become the new Hardcore Champion.